 Rutabaga or Turnips (cubed) – 2 minutes

-After blanching; cool and drained thoroughly.
-Then pack into freezer bags (leaving room for you to flatten the pack), seal tightly, removing as much air as possible.
+After blanching; cool and drain thoroughly.
+Then pack into freezer bags (leaving room for you to flatten the pack), and seal tightly, removing as much air as possible.
+Or you may think about using my favorite kitchen gadget, a Foodsaver vacuum.

 If you don’t have this fancy gadget.
-I recommend using a straw to suck out the last of the air then quickly sealing it from a zipper-like plastic bag.
+I recommend using a straw to suck out the last of the air and then quickly sealing it from a zipper-like plastic bag.
 Don’t forget to label and date the package before putting it in the freezer.

 Vegetables That Should Not Be Blanched